 Rewards Rate refers to the actual rate at which you can earn rewards on a credit card.
 Several of the best balance transfer cards do offer rewards on new purchases and some do not.
 Rewards Rate carries a low importance rating because the main purpose of a balance transfer card is to pay down debt and not earn rewards.
 Rewards rate is not included as a main feature in the balance transfer credit cards directory, but it does have a slight impact on some of the card ratings and you can filter by Great Ongoing Rewards.

-A really good strategy is to completely pay down your balance with Chase Slate® because of its no balance-transfer fee and solid Intro Rate and Intro Period and then shift to one of the best rewards credit cards when you feel your balance is manageable.
+A really good strategy is to completely pay down your balance with Chase Slate® because of its 60-day no balance-transfer fee and solid Intro Rate and Intro Period and then shift to one of the best rewards credit cards when you feel your balance is manageable.
 I wouldn’t recommend being overly concerned with rewards when your main focus should be on getting rid of your debt.

 Top balance transfer cards, like the Discover it® and Chase Freedom®, will offer rotating categories that enable you to earn 5% cash back on a variety of common purchases each quarter.
 The Blue Cash Preferred® Card from American Express is also a solid card for balance transfers, as it offers 6% cash back on purchases from U.S. supermarkets (up to $6,000).
 Again, you should only be concerned with these rewards after you pay off your balance and start to consider using one of these cards long-term.